Cosmic Senior Capstone Project

 Background

 From August 2024 to May 2025, I worked on Project Daedalus, a year-long senior design project at Virginia Tech.
-The mission was developed for the 2024 to 2025 Consortium for Space Mobility and In-Space Servicing, Assembly and Manufacturing Capabilities (COSMIC) Capstone Challenge, with the goal of designing a payload that could autonomously perform additive manufacturing, inspection, and assembly within the tight constraints of a small satellite bus.
+The mission was part of the 2024–2025 Consortium for Space Mobility and In-Space Servicing, Assembly, and Manufacturing Capabilities (COSMIC) Capstone Challenge.
+Our task was to design a payload for a small satellite bus that could autonomously perform additive manufacturing, inspection, and assembly in Low Earth Orbit (LEO).

 Project Summary